oroinc/documentation/user_guide/accounts.rst

 ========

 Account records ("accounts") represent a person, company or group of people you do business activities with.
-An account can aggregate details of all the :term:`customer identities <Customer Identity>` assigned to it, providing for a 360-degree view of the account activity.
+An account can aggregate details of all the :term:`customer identities <Customer Identity>` assigned to it, providing a 360-degree view of the customer.

-From this article you will learn how to create new account, understand their :ref:`View page <user-guide-ui-components-view-pages>`, manage and merge existing accounts and analyse their
+From this article you will learn how to create new account, understand its :ref:`View page <user-guide-ui-components-view-pages>`, manage and merge existing accounts and analyze its
 details with OroCRM reports.